wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-06-14-becoming-a-team-lead-a-survival-guide.md

 #### Fix things that cause pain for the team

 The aim of this is simple: get used to the idea of being someone who removes roadblocks for the team rather than being a core contributor.
 Start by volunteering to attend boring meetings, or optimise people's workflow by making the build faster.
 Removing pain from the rest of your team will keep them happier and allow them to work with fewer interruptions.
+I like to think of this part of the role as being a sort of team janitor.

 #### Take every opportunity to mentor